Orbital States

 -

-longitude_of_ascending_node–Return the longitude of the ascending node (RAAN) in radians.
+longitude_of_ascending_node–Return the longitude of the ascending node (RAAN).

 -